delingren/hp-iq804/README.md

 The next step is to interface the PDM signals with USB.

+Side note: laptop webcams usually run on 3.3V instead of 5.
+I forgot to take a measurement while the machine still bootet.
+So I don't know for sure if it was 3.3 or 5 originally.
+But when I powered it with 3.3V, both webcam and microphones worked, although 5V also worked.
+So I'm going with 3.3 to avoid shortening the life span of these devices.

 ### Sampling and Decoding
 There are at least two ways to do this.
 The easiest is to low pass filter the output and convert it to analog, then feed it to a USB sound card.
 This should be super easy.
 But what's the fun in that?!
 Plus, I'm an engineer.
 Let's over engineer the hell out of it!